scossu/lakesuperior/README.md

 of highly linked metadata and documents.

-Its Python/C environment and API make it particularly well suited for academic and scientific environment who would be able to embed it in a Python application as a library or extend it via plug-ins.
+Its Python/C environment and API make it particularly well suited for academic and scientific environments who would be able to embed it in a Python application as a library or extend it via plug-ins.

+LAKEsuperior is able to be exposed to the Web as a [Linked Data Platform](https://www.w3.org/TR/ldp-primer/) server.
+It also acts as a SPARQL query (read-only) endpoint, however it is not meant to be used as a full-fledged triplestore at the moment.

 In its current status, LAKEsuperior is aimed at developers and hands-on managers who are able to run a Python environment and are